Suryaprakash1657/ecomerce1/README.md

 ## Milestone 18
 - Created an Backend endpoint for cart page
 - Written an endpoint to get products inside cart for user

+## Milestone 19
+- Created a cart page that displays the products inside cart using endpoint we build in milestone 18.
+- For each product added an option to increase and decrease quantity using + and - buttons.
+- Wrote an endpoint to increase and decrease the quantity